SenseLogic/GLIMPSE/README.md

 *   `![[http://path/to/video.ext|title]]`
 *   `![[https://path/to/video.ext|title]]`

-Their default minimum and maximum sizes are defined in the settings.
+Their default minimum and maximum sizes can be adjusted in the plugin settings.

 Their individual width or height can also be specified through the link title :